gvn/mage/README.md

 ## About

 Mage is a CMS for people who *hate* CMSes.
-Similar to a static site generator, it can be classified as a *static CMS generator*.
+Similar to a static site generator, it can be thought of as a *static CMS generator*.
 It shines when you need to create a simple JSON based REST API for structured documents, or *blobs*.

 Mage works by managing a collection of "blobs", which are simply JSON documents.
 It's up to you to define the structure of your blobs through JSON schemas.

+## Design Principles

+- Schema-first
+- Localization is a first class citizen
+- Consumer agnostic
+- Client and server-side validation comes free

 ## Setup